 Two years later, William Dickerson joined the faculty, choosing the Wichita Art Association over an offer to teach at the Chicago Art Institute.
 In 1932, he married Betty Millard, who also joined the faculty.
 They wed in secret so that she could keep working because married women were not permitted to work as a

 teacher.
 Bill and Betty Dickerson directed the art school for more than 30 years, cultivating self-expression among their students.
-Among their most successful students are David Salle, Dick Mason, Tom Otterness, Patric Rowley and Oscar Larmer.
+Among their most successful students are David Salle, James Gross, Dick Mason, Tom Otterness, Patric Rowley and Oscar Larmer.
 Their circle of friends included Thomas Hart Benton, John Steuart Curry and Grant Wood.

 Salle has always raved about the Dickersons, in particular making glowing remarks about Betty Dickerson in a 1991 Wichita Eagle article: ”I think she was an extremely undervalued asset in Wichita all the years I was growing up. … Of all the teachers I’ve met in my life, she still stands out in my mind as the absolutely